dgestep/big-code-bang/README.md

 ### Unit Tests

 Each generated project contains a suite of unit tests which exercise the code and establish a base to which future unit tests can be built.
 The "-data" project is the project that reads/writes to the database.
-A suite of database unit test have been written.
 In order for these tests to successfully connect to the database, the database connection information must be validated as correct compared to how you created the database.
 To validate this information, do the following:

-* Expand the "-data" project and open the src/test/resources/test-model-spring-context.xml file.
+* Expand the "-data" project and open the _src/test/resources/test-model-spring-context.xml_ file.
-* Locate the "dataSource" bean entry and validate that the connection information is correct.
+* Locate the _dataSource_ bean entry and validate that the connection information is correct.
 If it is not correct, the unit tests that interact with the database will fail.

 Execute the following from the command prompt to execute the unit tests: